 As people are on the road so much, you will be missing out on a large audience for your company if you decide not to use truck wraps.
 Say, for instance, your company has semi-trucks that cross hundreds of miles every day.
 A semi-truck wrap can take your message across the country, opening up new markets for you to operate in and making your business a national name.

 If you’re a local business whose trucks only go around a city or region, commercial truck wraps are excellent options for smaller work trucks.
-You’ll be getting your message out to the community with your drivers often on the road when traffic is the heaviest.
+You’ll be getting your message out to the community any time your drivers are on the road.
 You can double the value of your work trucks with a wrap.
 They already have functional value, and with the addition of the wrap, they gain marketing value.

 As you try to get your company’s name out there and attract new business, truck wraps can be one of the ways that you generate brand familiarity with your audience.
 The more people see your name and company imagery on the road, the more likely it will be that they will perceive your brand as trustworthy and consider doing business with you.

-The importance of brand familiarity is underscored by the nearly two-thirds of consumers who say that brand familiarity is important when they select a good or service to purchase or use.
+The importance of brand familiarity is underscored by the nearly two-thirds of consumers who say that brand familiarity is influential when they select a good or service to purchase or use.

 Due to the need for brand recognition, many companies use truck wraps to spread their brand.
 Of all the methods that a company could use to spread their message, a truck wrap is one of the best as it gets noticed by a lot of drivers.
-As 97% percent of viewers can recall the ad that they saw on a truck or a service car, a truck wrap can be a form of high impact advertising.
+It’s also a more unusual medium so it’s likely to catch people’s eye when they see a colorful display among all the neutral-colored vehicles around them.

-You may think that fleet truck warps are only meant for large companies that have several trucks in their fleet.
-The opposite is true.
-Even if you don’t own your trucks and have to rent them for work, you might be allowed to place an easily removable decal on the rented vehicles.
+You may think that fleet truck warps are only meant for large companies that have several trucks in their fleet, but even the smallest companies can benefit from truck wraps.
+Even if you don’t own your trucks and rent them for work, you might be allowed to place an easily removable decal on the rented vehicles.

 If your business has one or two trucks in its fleet, the benefit of having even a single truck wrap out on the road outweighs the costs.
 Truck wraps can generate enough attention to make just a single wrap worthwhile.